nate-0hz/t2a2-api-webserver/README.md

 A future enhancement here would be further limitations, preventing licenses from the same application being allocated to the same user.

+Data stored in this table include:

+- id - the allocation ID (Primary Key, unique and not nullable)
+- license_id - foreign key constraint from licenses table
+- user_id - foreign key constraint from users table

 ## R10 Describe the way tasks are allocated and tracked in your project